jbcoe/rule_of_zero/talk.md

 };
 ```

-Compiler-generated special memebr functions will behave correctly and
+Compiler-generated special member functions will behave correctly and
 `const` will propagate to each and every node.

 ---